 The take-home message is bias on almost everyone’s part (provider, social worker, discharge planner, patient, hospital, etc.) negatively impacts African American health and healthcare outcomes.
 Systems and algorithms designed to improve outcomes and save money are actually driving up cost and decreasing quality outcomes in African Americans.
 Bias-driven outcomes can easily be tracked, considered and corrected.

 In addition to bias, there are other African American healthcare differences that impact hypertension, diabetes, stroke, diet counseling and more.
 These differences, by and large, are also being ignored by hospital systems, medical schools and providers.

-The good news is the first textbook addressing the patient-centered clinical care of African Americans in due to be released in December 2019.
+The good news is the first textbook addressing the patient-centered clinical care of African Americans was recently released.

 - African American Healthcare Negatively Impacted by Bias-Driven Data - October 25, 2019